-20 On a penalty kick, it is illegal for the goalkeeper to move forward off the goal line before the shooter kicks the ball.
+&lt;sup>21 On a penalty kick, it is illegal for the goalkeeper to move forward off the goal line before the shooter kicks the ball.
 Still, such a violation is rarely called unless especially egregious, allowing goalkeepers a slight chance to boost their odds of blocking the shot.